 Do you wish to obtain a JPEG copy of one or more of the Society’s images?

-Online JPEG images (either 300 ppi or 600 ppi) may be electronically ordered, supplied and paid for via our online Shop and sent to you by email.
-If you want a higher resolution image (if one is available) you may order and purchase it via our online Shop but it will be posted to you on a disc.
+Online JPEG images (either 300 ppi or 600 ppi) may be ordered and paid for via our online Shop using the "Buy now" tab under the selected image record.
+It will then be supplied and sent to you by email.
+For higher resolution images (if available) follow the same ordering and payment process but it will be posted to you on a disc.
 Before you can complete the purchase order for any of the Society’s images you will be required to agree to its Conditions of Use of Photographic Images.

-Should you wish to obtain a copy of one or more copyrighted images you will need to contact the Library via the online Photograph Collection Enquiry Form giving the title and accession number of the photograph/s.
+Should you wish to obtain a copy of one or more copyrighted images you will need to contact the Library via the online Declaration of Intention to Publish Form giving the title and accession number of the photograph/s.

 It should be noted that the Photograph Archive is managed by Volunteers on a part-time basis and although they will do their best to respond to your order quickly it may take up to fourteen days before they will be able to do it.